 Go ahead and work the air in when creaming the butter, sugar, and eggs, but as soon as you add the flour mixture, remember that it's ALL about the light hand.
 Fold the dry ingredients through the wet only until they are just combined, then delicately divide and pour into your cake pans.
 If adding anything at the end (food coloring, chocolate chips, nuts, etc.), continue to work the addition through the batter as gently as possible in a flowing folding motion.

 4. Oven Temperature -- an oven that isn't properly calibrated and runs either too hot or too cold, could easily make for a falling cake.
-If possible, spring for an external oven thermometer (you can find them in the $15-$30 range at stores like Bed, Bath, and Beyond) to make sure that when it says 350 on the dial, it's really 350 inside the oven.
+If possible, spring for an external oven thermometer (like this one) to make sure that when it says 350 on the dial, it's really 350 inside the oven.

 Also, don't be tempted to peek inside that oven for at least the first 80% of the suggested baking time.
 Remember that each time you open the oven door, the temperature inside can drop as many as 10 degrees.
 These tiny fluctuations in temperature can affect the even rising of the cake.

 5. Timing -- Unless a recipe specifically calls for it, don't let a finished batter sit for very long before baking.
 20-25 minutes while the first batch bakes is fine; a few hours while you run out to pick up the kids and finish some errands is not.